v11580/nibbler-Dark-Mode/README.md

 ## Installation - Windows / Linux

 1) Download and install from the release links below.
 In most cases, you can just unzip the files and start using the program.
+This will give you the original program files including the Nibbler executable.

 2) Download our source code (green button above).